SomeWeekendReading/someweekendreading.github.io/_posts/2023-06-10-symphony-thoughts.md

 ### Rick Steves and Arnold Schwarzenegger

-(__NB:__ here and further below, most pictures will expand to larger versions when you click upon them.)
+(__NB:__ Here and further below, most pictures will expand to larger versions when you click upon them.)

 The [Boston Pops](https://en.wikipedia.org/wiki/Boston_Pops_Orchestra) is a bit unusual: